simatic-ax/template-library/README.md

    ```

    Result:
-   AX Coder is opened and you an see the following workspace structure which consists of:
+   AX Code is opened and you an see the following workspace structure which consists of:

       ![WSstruct](docs/images/template-structure.png)

    1. The apax.yml `(1)` which is the description for the template package

-   1. The apax.yml in the template folder `(2)` which belongs to the workspace, which will be created, when you create a workspace from tis template.
+   1. The apax.yml in the template folder `(2)` which belongs to the workspace, which will be created, when you create a workspace from this template.

    > The template-folder `(2)` is the folder, which contains all files and folders for the workspace to be created from this template.
    > For example, it can contain: